qmeng222/Tours-and-Tickets/README.md

     - $ npm run debug
     - go to chrome://inspect, and click "inspect" to acesss the debugge
   - run $ npm start
+  - start a process in production mode: npm run start:prod

 <br>